adetalhouet/ocp-ztp/hypershift/README.md

     --type=kubernetes.io/dockerconfigjson
 ~~~

-## Create InfraEnv which will generate the ISO used to boostrap the baremetal nodes.
+## Create InfraEnv

+This will will generate the ISO used to boostrap the baremetal nodes

 ~~~
 envsubst <<"EOF" | oc apply -f -